benaronow/Maze-Generation-and-Pathfinder-Algorithm/README.md

 <h2>Description</h2>
 This program allows users to visualize the creation and completion of a maze.
 Once the program has been initialized and the maze is displayed, the user can choose to conduct either a Breadth-First-Search or a Depth-First-Search to complete the maze, as algorithms designed for the completion of both have been implemented within the program.
+The search's progress is tracked and highlighted in cyan, while the final result is displayed in blue.
 The user may choose to create a new maze or begin a new search at any time.

 <h2>External Dependencies</h2>
 The JAR files contained in the Reference_Libraries directory must first be installed as dependencies